How to Grow a Flower Container Garden for Beginners

 container garden

-When selecting your plants, make sure you read the plant tags or labels to know whether they grow best in sun or shade.
+When selecting your plants, read the plant tags or labels to determine whether they grow best in sun or shade.

 Mixing sun and shade-loving flowers in the same container is not a good idea.

-Many sun-loving annual flowers are perfect for adding a splash of color to your garden or containers.
+Many sun-loving annual flowers are perfect for adding color to your garden or containers.
 Here are some ideas:

 • Geraniums